-As we are now in January 2020, and with 6 out of the last 8 tests resulting in a pass, I’ve taken the opportunity to update the statistics of practical tests covering every test taken in my car since I started recording driving test results (in 2012).
+As we are now in January 2021, I’ve taken the opportunity to update the statistics of practical tests covering every test taken in my car since I started recording driving test results (in 2012).
 As I’ve found that the pass rate for learners who have more than one instructor is much lower than for those who have one instructor throughout their lessons, I show my statistics in this way.

-In addition, just over 75% of learners who passed their test after taking all their lessons with me passed first time and 23% passed on their second attempt (with less than 2% of learners passing on their third attempt).
+In addition, just over 77% of learners who passed their test after taking all their lessons with me passed first time and 22% passed on their second attempt (with 1% of learners requiring more than two attempts).
 The pass rate is slightly lower for learners who learned to drive with other instructors first or even took a test before starting lessons with me (62% of those that passed did it on their first attempt and 22% on their second attempt with 13% of these learners needing 3 or 4 attempts before passing).

 Please be aware that the result of a driving test reflects the performance of a learner’s driving in test conditions.
-Some learners, who drive well in their lessons, find it difficult to cope with their nerves when being scrutinised by an examiner and, occasionally, some have taken a test before they are ready (against my advice).
+Some learners, who drive well in their lessons, find it difficult to cope with their nerves when being scrutinised by an examiner and, occasionally, some learners have taken a test before they are ready (against my advice).

 Finally, do be careful when looking to compare my pass rate with other instructors.
 I keep accurate records and update a published position every year.
 However, while many instructors may tell you that they have an “excellent pass rate” or a “high rate rate”, I have never seen any other instructor publish their actual pass rate.